SS

 for Supervised Intelligence in Legal Practice

 The operational instrument.
-A5 format, chamber-ready.
-All five SIM stages, all four ART steps, all Five Doctrines in canonical form.
-Research patterns, drafting patterns, eight practice-area checklists, adversarial toolkit, and AHC procedural quick-reference.
-The book you keep on your desk.
+A5, chamber-ready.
+SIM stages, ART steps, Five Doctrines in canonical form.
+Research patterns, drafting patterns, practice-area checklists, adversarial toolkit.

 II Volume Two